AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

-Lifecycle stages are derived by the first two authors using \emph{thematic analysis}~\cite{fereday2006demonstrating}.
-Thematic analysis is a qualitative data analysis method divided into four steps: 1) familiarization with data, 2) generating initial labels, 3) reviewing themes (i.e., stages), 4) defining and naming themes (i.e., stages).
-It has been successfully used in previous software engineering studies extract patterns from software~\cite{cruz2019catalog}.
-If applicable, while reviewing themes, we refine names based on the stages defined by CRISP-DM and TDSP (cf. Section~\ref{sec:rw}).

 For all the remarks, we identify the practitioner who mentioned them by referencing the corresponding ID from Table~\ref{tab:interviewees}.
 Given that this is a qualitative analysis, the number of individuals supporting a particular result has no quantitative meaning on its relevance.
+The end of each category provides a highlight box with a summary of the main results.